allain/piff/README.md

 1. Functions can be composed using a special pipe syntax
 1. Defining classes is less verbose
 1. Defining arrays is less verbose
-1. Formatting shoudl be part of the language (like in go)
+1. Formatting should be part of the language (like in go)
+1. ...

-## A Quick Piff example that demonstrates some of its benefits
+## A Quick Piff Example

 ```c
 // Calling Overriden methods with parent